Roman Atwood: Personal life

 Born in Millersport, Ohio, Atwood has been filming and producing videos since high school.
 He was born to Curt Dale Atwood and Susan Atwood.
 He began his independent career by producing a series of DVDs called "The Nerd Herd" which he sold at the Warped Tour in 2006.
 Atwood has also worked on various film projects and commercials in Columbus, Ohio until 2010, when he decided to focus on his passion of comedy and created the YouTube channel "Sketch Empire".

 Prior to his YouTube career, he worked at his family's rope factory called "Atwood Rope".
 In 2001, he married Shanna Riley, who gave birth to Atwood's first son, Noah Vaughn Atwood (born 2004).
 In 2008, after his wife cheated on him with a friend while on vacation, he filed for a divorce.

 In 2013, Atwood founded his own merchandise line called "Smile More", selling T-shirts, hoodies, bracelets and other items.

 He currently resides in Ohio with his wife Brittney Smith-Atwood, with whom he shares two sons, Kane Alexander Atwood (born 2011), Knox Atwood (born 2021), and a daughter, Cora Atwood (born 2017).
-Atwood met Smith at the wedding of his friend, Chase Gilroy, where Roman was his best man in 2008.
+Atwood met Smith in 2008 at the wedding of his friend, Chase Gilroy, where Atwood was the best man.
 Smith is the sister of Gilroy's wife, Veronica, and the two started dating from there.
 Atwood proposed to Smith on April 30, 2018, and the two married on July 27, 2018, in Maui, Hawaii.

 On May 29, 2019, Atwood's mother, Susan Atwood, died unexpectedly after a tragic accident while on vacation with the entire Atwood family.
 Atwood subsequently took time out from his social media activity to grieve for his mother.

 After uploading a video on New Year's Eve of 2019, Atwood underwent a large period of inactivity on social media for an undisclosed reason.
 He uploaded a video on August 18, 2020, in which he greeted his fans and stated that while he could not disclose the reason for his absence, he wanted to reassure fans that he and his family were okay, and that several conspiracy-style videos that had been uploaded by fans and content creators to YouTube discussing his absence were all inaccurate.
 Two days later on August 20, the Atwoods revealed that they were expecting a fourth child, though they added it was not the reason for their absence.

 On January 11, 2021, Atwood uploaded a video titled "Welcome to the world!" in which he and Brittney revealed that their son, Knox Atwood, was born five days earlier on January 6, weighing in at just under 9lbs.

 Atwood is a member of the Church of Jesus Christ of Latter-day Saints.